-- is('get') Check to see whether the current request is a GET. - is('put') Check to see whether the current request is a PUT. - is('patch') Check to see whether the current request is a PATCH. - is('post') Check to see whether the current request is a POST. - is('delete') Check to see whether the current request is a DELETE. - is('head') Check to see whether the current request is HEAD. - is('options') Check to see whether the current request is OPTIONS. - is('ajax') Check to see whether the current request came with X-Requested-With = XMLHttpRequest. - is('ssl') Check to see whether the request is via SSL. - is('flash') Check to see whether the request has a User-Agent of Flash. - is('json') Check to see whether the request has 'json' extension and accept 'application/json' mimetype. - is('xml') Check to see whether the request has 'xml' extension and accept 'application/xml' or 'text/xml' mimetype.
+- is('get') Check to see whether the current request is a GET. - is('put') Check to see whether the current request is a PUT. - is('patch') Check to see whether the current request is a PATCH. - is('post') Check to see whether the current request is a POST. - is('delete') Check to see whether the current request is a DELETE. - is('head') Check to see whether the current request is HEAD. - is('options') Check to see whether the current request is OPTIONS.

+- is('ajax') Check to see whether the current request came with X-Requested-With = XMLHttpRequest. - is('ssl') Check to see whether the request is via SSL. - is('flash') Check to see whether the request has a User-Agent of Flash. - is('json') Check to see whether the request URL has 'json' extension or the Accept header is set to 'application/json'. - is('xml') Check to see whether the request URL has 'xml' extension or the Accept header is set to 'application/xml' or 'text/xml'.

-ServerRequest also includes methods like $Cake\Http\ServerRequest::domain()$, $Cake\Http\ServerRequest::domain()$, and $Cake\Http\ServerRequest::host()$ to make applications that use subdomains simpler.
+ServerRequest also includes methods like $Cake\Http\ServerRequest::domain()$ , $Cake\Http\ServerRequest::domain()$ , and $Cake\Http\ServerRequest::host()$ to make applications that use subdomains simpler.